Three Crosses Square: During the Second World War

-During the 1944 Warsaw Uprising, the square and most of the surrounding buildings were destroyed or deliberately demolished by the Germans.
+During the 1944 Warsaw Uprising, the square and most of the surrounding buildings were destroyed or deliberately demolished by the German forces.

+After the Second World War

 The rebuilding of Warsaw after World War II was a considerable effort, and Three Crosses Square became part of this national recovery.
 However, the reconstruction followed the ideological lines of a new communist regime which headed the Polish People's Republic until 1989.
 Many prewar structures were not restored to their original forms, and socialist realism guided much of the architectural renewal.
 The Church of St. Alexander was partially reconstructed between 1949 and 1952, but its restored form resembled the simpler 19th-century design (without towers) rather than the more elaborate Renaissance Revival version.
 Nonetheless, much of the northern side of the square retains its original appearance.

+The Contemporary Square

+Today, Three Crosses Square is one of Warsaw's most prestigious addresses.
+It serves as a hub for luxury retail, housing boutiques for international high-fashion brands such as Hugo Boss, Burberry, and Ermenegildo Zegna.
+The square remains a major transit node on the Royal Route and is bordered by influential institutions, including the Ministry of Economy and the Warsaw Stock Exchange.

 The square now hosts exclusive retail stores — Hugo Boss, Burberry, Church's, Ermenegildo Zegna, Max Mara, Coccinelle, W. Kruk, JM Weston, Franscesco Biasa, Escada, MAX & Co., Lacoste, Emporio Armani, and Kenzo.
 Adjacent to the square is the Warsaw Stock Exchange, an HSBC Premiere office, and a Sheraton Hotel.